Mark Stops as Visited and Departed & Track Route Progress – iOS

 - Alternatively, tap on the map icon at the bottom of the screen.

-Unvisited stops are displayed in the blue color on the map and the visited stops are displayed in the yellow color.
+Unvisited stops are displayed in the blue color on the map and the visited stops are displayed in the yellow color, allowing you to have better visibility into the progress of a multi stop route and enabling you to easily track delivery progress.
 Tap on a stop to open its information.

 Use the arrows to navigate between stops.
 The i icon displays or hides information about a stop.